The Ultimate In Birding Tours

 Outside of the towns, Somaliland is almost devoid of people and we can expect to travel through some amazing uninhabited and wilderness scenery with wide open vistas, volcanic desert landscapes, sweeping beaches and fragrant juniper forests as we make our way through this rarely visited country.

-Our Somaliland & Djibouti birding tour starts at the Somaliland capital city of Hargeisa, from where we will visit an area of rocky hills that is home to the rare Beira Antelope.
+Our Somaliland birding tour starts at the Somaliland capital city of Hargeisa, from where we will visit an area of rocky hills that is home to the rare Beira Antelope.
 The small herd is monitored and so we stand a good chance of seeing this delightful creature.
-The dapper, near-endemic Somali Wheatear thrives here and we should also find Somali Bee-eater before continuing driving over a succession of expansive plains where we should look out for our first near-endemic Little Brown Bustards, as well as endemic or restricted-range Somali, Gillett‘s, Lesser Hoopoe, Somali Short-toed and Blanford’s Larks, White-crowned Starling and Somali Sparrow.
+The dapper, near-endemic Somali Wheatear thrives here and we should also find Somali Bee-eater and Somali Bulbul.

 Next, we shall embark on a long drive across the Ban Cade Plains, where we can resume our bustard and lark quest and perhaps also encounter a number of Spotted Sandgrouse before reaching the town of Ceerigaabo (or Erigavo).

 Our goal in this distant region is the Daallo Forest Reserve which lies in the centre of northern Somaliland on the Golis Range escarpment.
-It is prime habitat for the endemic Archer’s Buzzard, Somali Thrush, Somali Golden-winged Grosbeak and Warsangli Linnet.
+It is prime habitat for the endemic Archer’s Buzzard, Arabian Scops Owl (or the Otus form here that we discovered in 2010 could represent a new endemic species, Somali Scops Owl!), Somali Thrush, Somali Golden-winged Grosbeak and Warsangli Linnet.
 Archer’s Francolin (already split by some authorities from Orange River Francolin, from which it is hugely isolated) also occurs here, while other restricted-range species include Brown-rumped Seedeater.
+There is also an undescribed cisticola here which may represent a new species or at least a new taxon.

 This tour will build on the experience gained during our pioneering expeditions to this rarely-visited region and will be a truly unique experience that allows a chance to visit one of the ornithologically least-known destinations in Africa.
 To ensure the security of foreign guests, it is a requirement in Somaliland that armed tourism police escort us.
 To the best of our knowledge, there has never been an incident affecting tourist visitors travelling outside the capital, but the authorities feel responsible for tourists and this is their rule.

-For the last part of the tour, we will explore the tiny but stable country of Djibouti, a former French colony near the mouth of the Red Sea that still has a French military presence.
+During the optional extension, we will explore the tiny country of Djibouti, a former French colony near the mouth of the Red Sea that still has a French military presence.
 Djibouti is the most important port in the Horn of Africa due to its strategic position at the narrowest part of the Red Sea and at the mouth of the Rift Valley.
 Despite its small size of approximately 23,200 square kilometres, it has an impressive bird list of over 360 species.

 During our visit to this small country, we will be targeting the country‘s only endemic, the Djibouti Francolin, which is found in the Forêt du Day in the Goda Mountains.
-Additional, restricted-range specialities such as White-eyed Gull, Somali Bulbul and Arabian Golden Sparrows should be easily seen.
+Additional, restricted-range specialities include White-eyed Gull, Somali Bulbul, Sombre Rock Chat and Arabian Golden Sparrow.
 Other good birds include Sooty Gull, White-cheeked Tern, the stunning Crab-plover (the sole member of its family) and Gambaga Flycatcher.

 Birdquest has operated Somaliland & Djibouti birding tours since 2010.

 Accommodation & Road Transport: The hotels and guesthouses used range from good to basic.
-There will very likely be some nights of basic camping in areas without basic guesthouses.
+At the Forêt du Day bathrooms are shared.
+There will be some nights of basic camping in areas without guesthouses.
 Road transport will be by 4×4 (SUV) vehicles and road conditions vary from good to bad.

 Walking: The walking effort is easy for the most part during our Somaliland & Djibouti birding tour, but occasionally moderate.